Stephen Gethins

-Stephen Patrick Gethins (born 28 March 1976) is a Scottish National Party (SNP) politician and academic serving as the Member of Parliament (MP) for Arbroath and Broughty Ferry since the 2024 general election.
+Stephen Patrick Gethins (born 28 March 1976) is a Scottish politician and academic who has served as Minister for Europe, External Affairs and Energy since May 2026.
+A member of the Scottish National Party (SNP), he has been the Member of the Scottish Parliament (MSP) for Dundee City East since the 2026 Scottish Parliament election.

-He previously served as the MP for North East Fife from 2015, until he lost the seat at the 2019 general election to Wendy Chamberlain of the Liberal Democrats.
+He previously served as the Member of Parliament (MP) for North East Fife from 2015, until he lost the seat at the 2019 general election to Wendy Chamberlain of the Liberal Democrats.
 Subsequently, he was appointed Professor of Practice in International Relations at the University of St Andrews.
+He later served as the MP for Arbroath and Broughty Ferry between the 2024 general election and his election to the Scottish Parliament.

 Background and education

 Gethins was born in Glasgow and brought up in Perth.
 He was educated at Perth Academy.
 He graduated with a Bachelor of Laws degree from the University of Dundee in 1998, specialising in public international law.
 He also holds a Master of Research from the University of Kent.
 He worked in the NGO Sector specialising in peace-building, arms control and democracy in the Caucasus and the Balkans regions.
 He worked with NGO Links in Tbilisi focusing on the conflicts surrounding the breakaway entities in the South Caucasus such as South Ossetia, Abkhazia and Nagorno-Karabakh.
 He also worked for Saferworld on arms control, peace-building and democratisation in the former Soviet Union and Balkans.